-All applications must be made through the university at which you wish to study.
-You must check with them in the first instance for specific advice on eligibility and how to make an application, and for their own closing date.
-The CSC cannot accept any applications direct from candidates.
+All applications must be made through your host UK university.
+You must check with them in the first instance for specific advice on how to make an application and for their own closing date.

-The CSC expects all Commonwealth Shared Scholarship candidates to be nominated by a university, and to have completed an application form using our Electronic Application System (EAS).
+All Commonwealth Shared Scholarship candidates must be selected and put forward to the CSC by their host UK university, and must submit their application to the CSC using our Electronic Application System (EAS).

 Full help on how to apply using the EAS is provided in our guides, which should be read in full before making any attempt to use the EAS.